quiet-node/hiero-consensus-node/hedera-node/test-clients/README.md

 ./gradlew testSubprocess --tests "com.hedera.services.bdd.suites.crypto.CryptoCreateSuite" -Dhapi.spec.blocknode.mode=LOCAL
 ```

+Another system property `hapi.spec.blocknode.simulator.manyToOne` will configure the `SubProcessNetwork` to use a single
+block node simulator for all consensus nodes.
+This can currently be specified manually in the same fashion as the above.

 #### Notes

 - The block node simulator is useful for testing how consensus nodes handle different response codes from block nodes.
-- When using the block node simulator, each consensus node will have a corresponding simulated block node.
+- When using the block node simulator, each consensus node will have a corresponding simulated block node unless the `manyToOne` property is set.
 - The Docker container mode requires Docker to be installed and running on your machine.
-- The local block node mode requires you to have a local block node running.

 ## Style guide